Tiruvannamalai district

-Thiruvannamalai district (previously known as Central Arcot, Tiruvannamalai Sambhuvarayar district) is the second largest district in Tamil Nadu by area after Dindigul District and one of the 38 districts in the state of Tamil Nadu, in South India.
-It was formed in the year 1989 through the bifurcation of North Arcot into the Tiruvannamalai Sambuvarayar and Vellore Ambedkar districts.
+Thiruvannamalai district (previously known as Central Arcot, Tiruvannamalai Sambhuvarayar district) is one of the 38 districts in the south Indian state of Tamil Nadu.
+It is the second largest district in Tamil Nadu by area, after Dindigul District.
+It was formed in 1989 through the bifurcation of North Arcot into the Tiruvannamalai Sambuvarayar and Vellore Ambedkar districts.
 The city of Tiruvannamalai is the district headquarters.

 The district is divided into 12 Taluks—Arani, Chengam, Tiruvannamalai, Polur, Thandarampattu, Vandavasi, Kalasapakkam, Chetpet, Kilpennathur, Jamunamarathoor, Cheyyar and Vembakkam.
 As of 2011, the district had a population of 2,464,875 with a sex-ratio of 994 females for every 1,000 males.

 History

 Tiruvannamalai is one of the most venerated places in Tamil Nadu.
 In ancient times, the term "Annamalai" meant an inaccessible mountain.
 The word "Thiru" was prefixed to signify its greatness, and coupled with the two terms, it was called Thiruvannamalai.
 Thiru means 'holy' or 'sacred' and is traditionally used in front of names in all parts of Tamil Nadu like Thiruneermalai (Lord Ranganatha), Thirunageswaram (Lord Vishnu and Lord Shiva), Thirumayam (Lord Vishnu and Lord Shiva), Thirumayilai (Lord Adikeshava Perumal and Lord Kapali Eshwaran), Tiruvannamalai (Lord Shiva), Thiruchendur (Lord Muruga), Tiruchirappalli (Rockfort Lord Thaiyumanavar and Lord Sriranganathar), Thiruttani (Lord Muruga), Tiruchengode (Lord Shiva), Thiruchitrambalam (Lord Shiva), Thirumanancheri (Lord Shiva), Thirunallar (Lord Shani Eshwaran), Thiruporur (Lord Muruga), Thirukkadaiyur (Lord Shiva), Tirukalukundram (Lord Vedagiriswarar temple), Thirukarugavur (Lord Garbharakshambigai temple), Tirunelveli, Tiruppur, Tiruvallur and many more.

 The temple town of Tiruvannamalai is one of the most ancient heritage sites of India and is a centre of the Saiva religion.
 The Arunachala hill and its environs have been held in great regard by the Tamils for centuries.
 The temple is grand in conception and architecture and is rich in tradition, history and festivals.
 The main Deepam festival attracts devotees from far and wide throughout South India.
 It has historic places besides Tiruvannamalai, Polur, Arani, Vandavasi, Devikapuram connected to East India and French companies.
 Arani and Vandavasi had important places in the history of pre-independence.
 In the late Chola period the district was ruled by the Cholan of Sambuvarayar having Padavedu near Arani as HQ.
-We can now find the fort and note along with a Shiva temple namely Kailasanathar in Arani town.

 After independence Tiruvannamalai was under North Arcot District.
 The civil district of North Arcot was divided into Vellore District and Tiruvannamalai District in October 1989.
 P. Kolappan was the first Collector of Tiruvannamalai District.
 On the whole Tiruvannamalai is traditionally rich in Historic and spiritual values but lacks in industrial growth.